 If you would like to help us bust the myths, challenge the negative stereotypes and start some positive conversations, we’d love to hear from you.

-We are currently running two county-wide campaigns, one focusing on Suicide Prevention and the other to promote stress management skills among young people:
+We are currently running three projects.
+Two county-wide campaigns – one focusing on Suicide Prevention and the other to promote stress management skills among young people – as well as our local community project Resilient Together.

 Our county-wide, pilot campaign is all about empowering students (aged 12–18) to find positive ways of coping with school/college and exam stress.